-- Within any materials that describe the project that was funded by the NEA. - On signage at an event or in a venue that promotes the NEA-funded project. - Acknowledgment from the stage at an NEA-funded event or performance. - In opinion editorials published in your local newspaper or other media outlet about your grant. - Posts on social media about an NEA-supported project. - Sharing and/or linking to NEA materials on project/grantee website. - Including @NEAarts when you tweet about an NEA-supported project.
+- Within any materials that describe the project that was funded by the NEA. - On signage at an event or in a venue that promotes the NEA-funded project. - Acknowledge from the stage at an NEA-funded event or performance. - In opinion editorials published in your local newspaper or other media outlet about your grant. - Post on social media about an NEA-supported project. - Share and/or link to NEA materials on project/grantee website. - Include @NEAarts when you tweet about an NEA-supported project.